THEOplayer/react-native-theoplayer/README.md

 - Web (currently only HTML5 browsers are tested)

-This document covers the creation of a minimal app including a `THEOplayerView` component, and an overview of the included example app with its basic UI.
+This document covers the creation of a minimal app including a `THEOplayerView` component, and an overview of the included example app with the `DefaultTHEOplayerUi`.

 It also gives a description of the properties of the `THEOplayerView` component, and a list of features and known limitations.